pwolf88/kb/contents/deep-dive/dex.md

 **Transparent**

 Exchanges should also be fair and transparent.
 Here transparency refers both to transparency of venue and user behaviour, as well as transparency of market information such as pricing.
-Where transparency isn’t possible or desired due to the business needs of a venue, correct behaviour should nonetheless be both provable and enforceable.
+Where transparency isn't possible or desired due to the business needs of a venue, correct behaviour should nonetheless be both provable and enforceable.

 **Liquid**

-In order to build a DEX that supports a liquid market for the OMG Network and to reduce potential latency due to limitations on operator/validator capacity, we’ve chosen to start with support for off-chain continuous markets.
-Support for continuous markets allows venues to provide a much more flexible and seamless experience for their users: in a continuous market, trades may be executed at any time during a trading session (24/7 for crypto markets), as opposed to a call market where buyers and sellers must wait for specific times when a market is ‘called’ to trade.
+In order to build a DEX that supports a liquid market for the OMG Network and to reduce potential latency due to limitations on operator/validator capacity, we've chosen to start with support for off-chain continuous markets.
+Support for continuous markets allows venues to provide a much more flexible and seamless experience for their users: in a continuous market, trades may be executed at any time during a trading session (24/7 for crypto markets), as opposed to a call market where buyers and sellers must wait for specific times when a market is 'called' to trade.
 Stock markets and most crypto exchanges are continuous markets; the best known example of a call market would probably be US Treasury Bond [auctions](https://www.treasury.gov/resource-center/data-chart-center/quarterly-refunding/Documents/auctions.pdf).

 **Uncensorable**